 pdfmux’s key insight: 90% of PDF pages don’t need ML.
 They’re digital text — clean, extractable, and perfectly handled by heuristic tools like PyMuPDF at 0.01 seconds per page.

 The other 10% — scanned pages, complex tables, image-heavy layouts — do need specialized tools.
-But you only need to pay the ML cost on those pages.
+But you only need to pay the ML cost on those pages, and the right specialized tool runs comfortably on CPU when you’re not forcing it through every page in the document.

 The architecture